Ketamine Assisted Psychotherapy

 Albert Einstein

-While Ketamine has circulated in various medical and non-medical spaces for some time now, it has more recently been made legally accessible to mental health professionals as a way to enhance the work of psychotherapy.
-It can be a powerful time-limited medication supplement to support your personal work and allow for greater and swifter access to the mental, emotional, and physical material we already work with in therapy.
+While ketamine has circulated in medical and non-medical contexts for some time, it has more recently become legally accessible to mental health professionals as a tool to enhance the work of psychotherapy.
+Used thoughtfully, it can serve as a powerful, time-limited supplement to therapy, helping people access mental, emotional, and physical material that is already present in their therapeutic work.